What's it like living in a country with high levels of air pollution?

 If you’d like a second opinion, the US Embassy in Beijing and US consulates in major cities track the air quality using twitter feeds, which you’ll need a VPN to access since Twitter is blocked in China.

 What can I do to mitigate the effects of pollution?

-If air pollution is really concerning you, there are two practicable things you can do to mitigate your exposure.
+If air pollution is really concerning you, there are a few practical things you can do to mitigate your exposure.

-1. HEPA Air Filter A HEPA (High-efficiency particulate arrestance)
+3. Invest in a HEPA Air Filter (High-efficiency particulate air/arrestor)

 Investing in an air purifier improves the air quality in your home by filtering out pollutants like dust, smoke, and pollen.
 If you have allergies, then airborne particles aggravate your allergies and make them worse.
 If you’re sneezing and wheezing, you may be allergic to the airborne particles that you can’t see or track.

 By running this silent machine, you’ll ensure that the air in your apartment, where most people spend around 12 hours a day (factoring in time spent sleeping) is at normal levels.
 HEPA air filters typically cost between 3000 and 9,000 RMB depending on the square footage you’d like to filter and the brand.
 (Note: There are a number of air filters on the market in China and most of the cheaper ones do not use HEPA filters.
 Since non-HEPA filters only filter out larger particles there is little point buying a non-HEPA filter, despite the fact that they will likely be cheaper.)